Lapas attēli

 In 1908 the records of the state factory inspector showed 56 industrial establishments in Community C employing five or more persons each.
 The total number of employees in these 56 establishments was 14,497, of whom 11,356 were men and 3,141 women.
 The smallest number employed in any establishment was five and the largest number 2,415.

-These figures indicate in a crude way, the importance of the community's industries.
-Placing the total population of the city at approximately 44,000, it is found that nearly one-third of all the persons in the city were employed in the 56 establishments recorded by the factory inspector.
-It must be remembered, however, that the year 1908 was one of comparative stagnation in the industrial world and that the above figures do not represent fully the total employment under the most favorable conditions.
+These figures indicate in a crude way the importance of the community's industries.
+Placing the total population of the city at approximately 44,000, it is found that nearly one-third of all the persons in the city were employed in the 56 establishments recorded

 The opportunities for employment in the lower occupations, such as common laborer, machine operator, etc., are numerous in the establishments manufacturing hardware, cutlery, tools, and other metal goods.
 The positions requiring skill and training are, of course, fewer, and less frequently vacant; yet even of these there are usually a number open to skilled workmen.
 Labor qualified to fill these latter positions is not abundant and the field is by no means overcrowded.
 Yet because of the large amount of unskilled labor required in the production of hardware and kindred manufactures, the bulk of the employment available is in the unskilled (and consequently less remunerative) occupations.

-. knit underwear factory affords employment to a number of women (and a few men), and the iron foundries and machine shops, which are relatively inconsiderable in the extent of their demand for labor, offer employment for a small number of men.
+Outside of the hardware, cutlery, and tool manufacturing industries the opportunities for employment are not great.
+A hosiery and knit underwear factory affords employment to a number of women (and a few men), and the iron foundries and machine shops, which are relatively inconsiderable in the extent of their demand for labor, offer employment for a small number of men.
 The manufacture of hardware and allied lines, however, is the great source of labor demand, and employment is usually to be found in these factories.

 Of native labor there is but a small supply; the wages paid, moreover, for the lower grades of work are not sufficient to tempt the American workman.
 The factories must look to the immigrant for most of their employees.
-And the right sort of immigrant, one who can adapt nimself to the work, who is steady and industrious, and content with a moderate wage, will usually find employment with the larger of the metal manufacturing establishments.
+And the right sort of immigrant, one who can adapt himself to the work, who is steady and industrious, and content with a moderate wage, will usually find employment with the larger of the metal manufacturing establishments.

 HOUSEHOLDS STUDIED.